 - Formatting.
 Making sure paragraphs are properly indented, and new chapters/sections are properly labeled.
 Consistency of font style, size, and use of italics, bold, and underlining.

 - Style.
-Chicago Manual of Style is the standard for novels, so I make sure that all projects I work on adhere to that, along with Merriam Webster New College Dictionary spellings, unless the author explicitly requests otherwise.
+Chicago Manual of Style is the standard for novels and other books, so I make sure that all projects I work on adhere to that, along with Merriam Webster New Collegiate Dictionary spellings, unless the client explicitly requests otherwise.
 Associated Press Style is the standard for most other industries.

 Although I also use Track Changes to perform content edits and may correct any glaring typos I see as I go along, I will focus on the big picture, not surface-level grammar or spelling mistakes.
 If you are equally interested in both aspects, please make this clear in your inquiry, as the rate will increase accordingly.
 Turnaround time is about 20 business days (one month) for a novel-length project.

 As an editor, I believe that any content that is harmful to marginalized people is also harmful to a writer’s craft; therefore, if I encounter something that I feel may be culturally insensitive, I will bring attention to it and advise that you seek out feedback from an expert.
-Please note, however, that it is ultimately the author’s responsibility to justify their choices.
-A content edit is not the same as a sensitivity read, and I reserve the right to refuse any project (or issue a refund on an accepted project), that I find objectionable on moral or ethical grounds.
+Please note, however, that it is ultimately the author’s responsibility to justify their choices, and a content edit is not the same as a sensitivity read.
+(If you are looking for sensitivity readers, Writing in the Margins in a good place to start.)

 Beta Reading.
 Available on a case-by-case basis, typically only as a portion of a novel-length manuscript, and either pro bono or on trade.
 Preference is given to authors from underrepresented and/or marginalized backgrounds.
 (This can include sensitivity reading, as long as the identity in question is one I share.)

 Proofreading.
 The final editing stage before publication, proofreading involves checking the manuscript for typographical, layout, or formatting errors only.
-Base rate is $0.0015/word, with an average turnaround time of 10 business days.
+Base rate is $0.0020/word, with an average turnaround time of 10 business days.